-Developing leadership capabilities such as productivity and vitality, self-awareness and self-management, adaptability, creativity, and relationship management are critical for women in today’s work environment and these capabilities are particularly well aligned with clinical psychology.
+Developing leadership capabilities such as productivity and vitality, self-awareness and self-management, adaptability, creativity, and relationship management are critical for women in today’s work environment and these capabilities are particularly well aligned with psychology.

 Clinical psychologists are doctorate-level trained scientist-practitioners who understand the complex factors that underpin human behaviour and the contexts that we operate in.
 Only approximately 10% of applicants gain admission to clinical psychology training programmes and those accepted complete a further three years of intensive study, research, and practical training.
 They are registered professionals and are bound by their professional Code of Ethics.